kiyolee/openssl-win-build/README.md

 Note that only zlib static libraries are used.

-This repository tracks the openssl 3 series.\
+This repository tracks the openssl 3 and later series.\
 For openssl 1.0, check repository https://github.com/kiyolee/openssl1_0-win-build.git. \
 For openssl 1.1, check repository https://github.com/kiyolee/openssl1_1-win-build.git.